Share |

 Family Travel Files Ezine Family Vacations Resource

-But your eyes desperately want to search the clear night sky for that symbol of freedom: the North Star.
 This outdoor, historical experience uses Conner Prairie’s landscape and setting to dramatize the perilous journey of escaped slaves.
 The museum’s historic houses and barns become an unfamiliar environment where Indiana’s free citizens – black and white – help, hinder or prey upon the runaways.
 Conner Prairie has immersed you into their history lesson.
-372InConnerActors
+Conner Prairie Living History Experience - Follow the North Star

 During the program, Conner Prairie’s interpretive staff portrays roles that help re-create the 19th-century social and racial mood.
 Participants, playing the parts of runaways, encounter a wide range of people and events, including a slave sale, a belligerent transplanted Southerner, a reluctantly helpful farm wife, a slave hunter motivated by financial rewards, a Quaker family and a free black family.